NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/02_aop_sdr_lessons/2a_intro_aop_gee_sdr/2a_intro_aop_sdr_rasters.md

 ## Requirements

-- Complete the introductory tutorial [AOP Data in Google Earth Engine (GEE) 101](https://github.com/NEONScience/NEON-Data-Skills/blob/bhass/tutorials-in-development/GEE/01_Intro_AOP_GEE/1a_GEE_AOP_101.md)
+* Complete the introductory tutorial <a href="https://github.com/NEONScience/NEON-Data-Skills/blob/main/tutorials-in-development/GEE/01_intro_aop_gee_lessons/1a_intro_aop_gee_assets.md" target="_blank">Intro to AOP GEE Assets</a>
--	An understanding of hyperspectral data and AOP spectral data products.
-If this is your first time working with AOP hyperspectral data, we encourage you to start with the [Intro to Working with Hyperspectral Remote Sensing Data](https://www.neonscience.org/resources/learning-hub/tutorials/hsi-hdf5-r) tutorial.
+* An understanding of hyperspectral data and AOP spectral data products.
+If this is your first time working with AOP hyperspectral data, we encourage you to start with the <a href="https://www.neonscience.org/resources/learning-hub/tutorials/hsi-hdf5-r" target="_blank">Intro to Working with Hyperspectral Remote Sensing Data</a> tutorial.
 You do not need to follow along with the code in those lessons, but at least read through to gain a better understanding NEON's spectral data products.

 ## Read in and Visualize AOP Data